MCAS

 In general, inflammation accompanies MCAS and most of its coinciding or associated illnesses.
 If you are struggling to get one of these illnesses under control, there’s a possibility MCAS could be causing further complications.

-It’s a good idea to check for MCAS if you have any of the above conditions and vice versa.
+It’s a good idea to check for MCAS and look for the treatment if you have any of the above conditions and vice versa.

 Dr. Bruce Hoffman